rust-lang/rfcs/active/0000-refine-immutables.md

 # Summary

-This RFC proposes that the semantics of immutable variables be refined by forbidding partial outbound moves, so:

-1. immutable variables in Rust become more immutable;
+This RFC proposes that the semantics of immutable variables be refined by forbidding partial outbound moves, so immutable variables in Rust become more immutable.
-2. guaranteed lifetimes for values with move semantics ("movable values") can be achieved.

 # Motivation

-This RFC is motivated by two problems in Rust today:
+This RFC is motivated by the following problem in Rust today:

 ## "Immutable" variables are not immutable enough.

 Rust's "immutable" variables do *not* provide *strict immutability*.
 There are three exceptions:

-1. it is legal to have internal mutability even inside "immutable" variables, via `UnsafeCell<T>`;
+1. it is legal to have internal mutability even inside "immutable" variables, via `UnsafeCell<T>` and the likes;
 2. it is legal to move values from "immutable" variables as a whole;
 3. it is legal to move parts of compound values from "immutable" variables.

 So, "immutable" is not exactly accurate, but is it good *enough*?

-Exception 1 can be justified because well, `UnsafeCell<T>` *is* unsafe.
+Exception 1 can be justified because well, `UnsafeCell<T>` and the likes are explicitly designed for *internal* mutability, and must be opted-in by the programmer.
+(Also, see the discussion for Alternative 2 below, which explains this one further.)

 Exception 2 can be justified because the only thing that changes after a *full outbound move* is the value's location, not the value itself.

 But there is a problem: Exception 3 is very hard to justify, as after a *partial outbound move*, the value itself is mutated.